zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 ### <a name="sorting"></a>\[Implemented\] Sorting

-The Sort feature is implemented as a way for users to further customise the glossary and make it easier for them to find phrases they want.
+The Sort feature is implemented as a way for users to further customise their view of the glossary and make it easier for them to find phrases they want.

-Sorting is implemented as a `SortCommand` class which extends from the abstract `Command` class and makes use of a `SortCommandParser` to parse the parameters input by the user.
+Sorting is implemented as a `SortCommand` class which extends from the abstract `Command` class and makes use of a `SortCommandParser` and `GlossaryParser` to parse the parameters input by the user.
 This is in line with the original AddressBook3's Command pattern.

 `SortCommand` relies on several pre-defined `Comparator` objects to execute the sorting, one of which is selected for use when